Which composter is best for me?

 No bags of any kind should ever be added to the Cone as this will hamper the digestion process.

-Why our Green Cone was a good buy
+Why our Green Cone was a very good buy

 Before buying their Green Cone in 2009, Jack and Joan Milner, from Leicestershire, thought the prospect of being able to safely dispose of all their leftovers sounded almost too good to be true.